microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 The activity feed notifications API allows users to configure notifications for each **Notification type** from notification settings.

-Users could receive double notifications from the app.
-The app can send bot notifications to chats or channels and also to activity feed notifications API. *Send double notifications only if the scenario requires you to send them.*
+If you use activity feed notifications, be aware that your app might send double notifications, if it sends bot notifications to chats or channels and also to the activity feed. *Send double notifications only if the scenario requires you to send them.*

+Use delegated notifications to create a superior notification experience.
 The activity feed notification API can send either delegated or application-only calls.
 In delegated calls, the sender of the notification appears as the user who initiated the notification, for example, *John Doe*, and in application-only the sender appears as the app, for example, *Contoso*.

 You can update an existing activity feed notification instead of creating a new notification by using the `chainId` parameter.

 ### Bot framework messages

 Bot messages are delivered as chat or channel messages.
-If the users' notifications for chat or channel are turned on, they trigger notifications as chat or channel notifications:
+If the user turns on chat or channel notifications, the notifications are triggered are sent as chat or channel messages.
+To send bot messages:

 * *@mention* the name of the user for the notification to appear in the activity feed.
 * It is useful if the alert is consumed as a chat or channel message or is consumed broadly.
 For example, message is consumed by all channel members.